MOONSHINE AND WHITE DOG

 There isn't any real difference between white whiskey and moonshine as far as its composure or taste.
 The only actual difference between white whiskey and moonshine is that genuine moonshine is made illegally, with no regulations, and no taxes have been paid.

 The term moonshine makes people think of the backwood stills deep in the heart of the Appalachian Mountains, with grizzled adults in overalls and a hand-rolled cigarette poking through matted facial hair, distilling their homebrew.
-The moonshine you see on shelves at liquor stores today is really just white whiskey, using the term moonshine as a marketing gimmick to harken back to the days of old to spark nostalgia, so you'll buy their white whiskey.
+The moonshine you see on shelves at liquor stores today is really just white whiskey, (moonshine and white dog) using the term moonshine as a marketing gimmick to harken back to the days of old to spark nostalgia, so you'll buy their white whiskey.